Fix problems in Windows Search

 After the policy change is completed, close the window, and then repeat steps 2-4.
 However, when the Done message appears this time, DON'T close the PowerShell window.
 Instead, press any key to continue.

 Revert to your previous PowerShell execution policy setting.
-To do this, enter the following command on the command line of the PowerShell window, press the Spacebar, enter the policy value that you noted in step 5, and then press Enter:
+Enter the following command on the command line of the PowerShell window, press the Spacebar, enter the policy value that you noted in step 5, and then press Enter:

 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy

-For example, if the policy that you noted in step 5 was Restricted, the command would resemble this:
+For example, if the policy that you noted in step 5 was Restricted, the command would resemble the following one: